SimasCes/Thesis/README.md

 # Thesis

-This is a compression algorithm experimental thesis.

-So far I have pushed working code (in C++) which takes a text file and converts it into a Huffman tree.
+This is aa experimental thesis on compression algorithms and their effectiveness on different types of datasets.